- Osome Blog UK

 August includes:

-- Corporation tax payments and return submissions for companies with different financial year ends
+- Corporation tax payments and return submissions for companies with different financial year ends.

-- PAYE payment obligations on the 19th
+- PAYE payment obligations on 19 August.

 September involves:

-- VAT return submissions on the 7th
+- VAT return submissions on 7 September.

-- PAYE payments on the 19th
+- PAYE payments on 19 September.

-- Businesses beginning preparation for the final quarter of the year
+- Businesses beginning preparation for the final quarter of the year.

 October to December 2026